The BEST Deep-Fried Turkey {With Injection Recipe}

 Remove the turkey from the fryer and let it drain for a minute or so.
 Let it rest on a cutting board for twenty minutes before carving.

 First, let the turkey cool completely before storing it.
-You can either store it in the fridge or freezer.
+You can either store it in an airtight container in the fridge for a few days or in the freezer.
 If you’re going to freeze it, make sure to wrap it tightly in plastic wrap or foil so that it doesn’t get freezer burn.

 When you’re ready to eat it, thaw it out in the fridge overnight or microwave on low power until thawed.
 Simple.